-Yes, you can use more than one credit-building method at a time; in fact, we recommend that our users do so.
+Yes, you can use more than one credit-building method at a time; in fact, we recommend our users do so.

 Self is also a good option; however, their program only lasts a maximum of two years, which is why we recommend users supplement it with a Grow account, since the free plan has no cost.
 Memberships can be renewed indefinitely, which benefits the length of your credit history, accounting for 15% of your score.

 Finally, it is important to remember that the extension of credit is a critical factor in assessing consumers’ repayment capability.
-Since Experian Boost does not extend credit, the average score impact is lower.
+Since Experian Boost does not extend credit, the average score effect is lower.
 We recommend complementing Experian Boost with Grow.